 Hill Erosion Control

-Hill Erosion Control Question: We have a a mountain home with a hill in the back that is a steep grade.
+Question: We have a mountain home with a hill in the back that is a steep grade.
 We need help with erosion.
 The hill is approximately 40 yards wide and 30 yards wide.
 Can we use a coir mat in this setting?

-There are a couple of different methods customers have used for erosion control along a slope or hill.
-This has included installing grasses, planting vegetation, installing rock beds and implementing erosion control mats.
+Answer: There are a couple of different methods customers have used for erosion control along a slope or hill.
+This has included installing grasses, planting vegetation, installing rock beds, and implementing erosion control mats.

 Anytime you are considering erosion control, vegetation is usually one of the first methods offered due to its natural and long-lasting effects.
 Planting vegetation along a slope can work to slow down water, establish roots, and stabilize soils to limit erosion control.
 Similarly, installing items like grass can help to increase the strength of the soil and slow down drainage issues.